xieyuheng/fidb-zero/docs/diary/2023-04-04-deploy-to-a-subdomain-based-router.md

 the number of users that this router can serve is limited by the machine that runs this router, but this is ok for our current use case.

+# The new plan

+We should have a command `fidb router` that serves a subdomain-based router.

+Both for website and database.

+Maybe we can merge `fidb reverse-proxy` into this router, so that we can _deploy_ to the router or _connect_ to the router.